envoyproxy/gateway/docs/latest/user/http-response-headers.md

-# HTTP Request Headers
+# HTTP Response Headers

-The [HTTPRoute][] resource can modify the headers of a request before forwarding it to the upstream service.
-HTTPRoute rules cannot use both filter types at once.
-Currently, Envoy Gateway only supports __core__
+The [HTTPRoute][] resource can modify the headers of a response before responding it to the downstream service.
-[HTTPRoute filters][] which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
 To learn more about HTTP routing, refer to the [Gateway API documentation][].

-A [`RequestHeaderModifier` filter][req_filter] instructs Gateways to modify the headers in requests that match the rule before forwarding the request upstream.
-Note that the `RequestHeaderModifier` filter will only modify headers before the request is sent from Envoy to the upstream service and will not affect response headers returned to the downstream client.
+A [`ResponseHeaderModifier` filter][req_filter] instructs Gateways to modify the headers in responses that match the rule before responding to the downstream.
+Note that the `ResponseHeaderModifier` filter will only modify headers before the response is returned from Envoy to the downstream client and will not affect request headers forwarding to the upstream service.

 Follow the steps from the [Quickstart Guide](QUICKSTART.md) to install Envoy Gateway and then install the example resources used for this guide.

-## Adding Request Headers
+## Adding Response Headers

-The `RequestHeaderModifier` filter can add new headers to a request before it is sent to the upstream.
-If the request does not have the header configured by the filter, then that header will be added to the request.
-If the request already has the header configured by the filter, then the value of the header in the filter will be appended to the value of the header in the request.
+The `ResponseHeaderModifier` filter can add new headers to a response before it is sent to the upstream.
+If the response does not have the header configured by the filter, then that header will be added to the response.
+If the response already has the header configured by the filter, then the value of the header in the filter will be appended to the value of the header in the response.

 ```shell
 cat <<EOF | kubectl apply -f -